mfused/cc-therapist/README.md

 The goal is to provide a working, better-than-baseline chatbot that is publicly accessible and can be flexibly scaled up and/or iterated with different datasets.

-The text dataset for the FAQ was obtained from a webmaster at the City of Boulder.
-It has purpose just fro the demo.
+The text dataset was obtained from a webmaster at the City of Boulder.
+It has purpose just for the demo.
 Dataset on climate change is in the works.